Julian Casablancas: Cult Records

 In 2009, Casablancas founded Cult Records, the creative imprint for his solo album Phrazes for the Young.
 The label signed a partnership agreement with Kobalt Label Services in 2014, which includes representation and product management, physical distribution across multiple territories, digital distribution through AWAL, marketing and sync licensing services.
-Cult currently represents the Growlers, Har Mar Superstar, Songhoy Blues, Rey Pila, Karen O, Promiseland, the Strokes, the Voidz, Exhibition and Cerebral Ballzy.
+As of 2026, Cult Records currently represents the Growlers, Har Mar Superstar, Songhoy Blues, Rey Pila, Karen O, Promiseland, the Strokes, the Voidz, Exhibition and Cerebral Ballzy.
 The label has also released works of Albert Hammond Jr., the Virgins, Reputante, INHEAVEN, Exclamation Pony and Nelson London (C O L O R).

 Casablancas served as a co-producer on Rey Pila's album released on Cult, The Future Sugar.
 In August 2016, Cult Records announced a new album with the Growlers, a Southern California-based band.
 It was also announced that Casablancas himself was producing the album, later known as City Club.